 Conclusion!

-Its fours phases- customer discovery, customer validation, customer creation, and company building help in developing a firm judgment about the company’s product.
+Its four phases- customer discovery, customer validation, customer creation, and company building help in developing a firm judgment about the company’s product.
 By listening to its customers, a company can get the data and information to draw the solutions for solving their pain points.

 So, with the help of the customer development process, a business model will be able to draft a strategy to test its hypotheses as well as assumptions to optimize the lead generation and conversion of a product or service.